medic/cht-docs/content/en/apps/features/targets/_index.md

 For CHWs, the Targets tab can provide a quick summary of their progress towards their goals.
 For Supervisors, Nurses, and facility-based users, widgets might display important insights into how their community unit is performing.

-Note: Targets can be configured for any user that has offline capabilities.
+Note: Targets can be configured for any user that has online or offline capabilities.
 A user must have access to the report in order to generate the widget with its data.

 ## Types of Widgets